Some general rules of thumb for pricing ordinary goods and services.

-START the bidding at about 40-50% of the retail, then divide the remaining value by 5 to engage a typical back and forth bidding exchange.
+Start the bidding at about 40-50% of the retail value, then divide the remaining value by 5 to engage a typical back and forth bidding exchange.
+For example:

-AUCTRIA has a built in all-auction pricing policy that saves time and by setting the starting bid, minimum bid increment, and buy-it-now price for your silent auction items, making this part of the process quick and easy.
+AUCTRIA has a built in all-auction pricing policy that saves time by allowing you to set the starting bid, minimum bid increment, and buy-it-now price for your silent auction items making this part of the process quick and easy for setup.

-Unique goods and services or those that have a high value can be speculative.
-Start too high and there is the risk of getting no bids, start too low and by auction close time, it might be purchased at at an undervalued price.
+Unique goods and services, or those that have a high value, can be speculative in nature.
+Start the bidding price too high and there is the risk of getting no bids, start too low and at auction close it might be purchased at at an undervalued price.

-START the bidding at about 40%-60% of a realistic retail value, then divide the remaining value in bite sized chunks to quickly elevate the donation.
+Start the bidding at about 40%-60% of a realistic retail value and divide the remaining value in bite sized chunks to quickly elevate the donation.
+For example:

-High Value items do well at live auction too.
+High Value items do well at live auction, too.
 Live auction permits impromptu modifications.
-If the starting bid gets no activity, then the auctioneer can immediately lower the starting bid and adjust it accordingly.
+If the starting bid gets no activity, the auctioneer can immediately lower the starting bid and adjust it accordingly.

 - Do create the image of exclusivity.